Bastion (Overwatch): As a fictional character

 Despite the negative reception the character's gameplay had received, as a fictional character Bastion was more well received after the release of Last Bastion, with Daily Dot writer Joseph Knoop stating while a one-note character Bastion was also "the first face of how Overwatchs omnipresent threat [...] wasn't purely a force for evil."
 Kris Ligman of Fanbyte stated that while the Overwatch story had "toyed with its 'post-war, reignited conflict' narrative setting in a few ways", Bastion's portrayal in the short could be interpreted as having post-traumatic stress disorder (PTSD).
 In this manner, they found it served as a powerful means of making the point, one they furthermore found sincerely moving.
 Nathalie Medina of player.one felt it helped to highlight omnics in the Overwatch universe as "a step-up from dumb robots" in how they can learn and experience their surroundings, reasoning it made sense such characters would suffer from PTSD, furthered by the character's body language of fear and dismay in the aftermath of the unintended destruction.

-Nathan Grayson of Kotaku meanwhile found it opened serious discussion about PTSD amongst fans as well, and appreciated, feeling that for many the sound of something that to Bastion, sounded like gunfire mentally transported him to a "traumatic time in a way that, for many, felt painfully accurate".
-He felt it was a strong point to ruminate on, noting that while in the environment of the time often made light of people suffering from such episodes as being "triggered" it was a reality for some people to be set off by the littlest things, and he praised Blizzard for addressing it.
+Nathan Grayson of Kotaku meanwhile found it opened serious discussion about PTSD amongst fans as well.
+He also appreciated the relatability of how Bastion was mentally transported to a "traumatic time" from the sound of something that sounded like gunfire.
+Grayson felt it was a strong point to ruminate on, noting that while in the environment of the time often made light of people suffering from such episodes as being "triggered" it was a reality for some people to be set off by the littlest things, and he praised Blizzard for addressing it.
 At the same time however he noted that fans also felt there was a disconnect between the short and the games, the latter of which showed Bastion returning to a life of conflict.

-Stephen Asmirch of player.one meanwhile appreciated how Bastion's character interactions with Torbjörn illustrated omnics in the Binary comic, showing that while humanity still feared them due to memories of the war, the omnics were contrary to belief able to change their programming and directives.
-While he admitted the comic was likely not intentionally bringing up these philosophical questions, it illustrated how the Overwatch universe was less about clear good versus evil and instead how humanity reacts when technology achieves consciousness.
+Stephen Asmirch of player.one meanwhile appreciated how Bastion's character interactions with Torbjörn illustrated omnics in the Binary comic, showing that while humanity still feared them due to memories of the war, the omnics were able to change their programming and directives, contrary to belief.
+Asmirch conceded that the comic was likely not intentionally bringing up these philosophical questions, but noted it illustrated how the Overwatch universe was less about clear good versus evil and instead more about how humanity reacts when technology achieves consciousness.
 Prior to Overwatch 2s release of its Invasion storyline content, Game Rants Richard Warren expressed he found the dynamic between the characters interesting, and was intrigued to see if the game would illustrate how the two became friends given Torbjörn's own past conflicts with omnics.
 He further hoped that it could lead to character development in Overwatch 2s story for others in the cast such as Reinhardt who had their own past traumas with the omnics.